CVanchieri/CS-ProblemSolvingFrameWork/Why-Learn-C?.md

 A lot of great devs also know assembly language.
 Not because it's something they ever use at work, but because the skills they gained over the course of learning assembly language were so broadly useful and powerful in other areas that it set them apart.

+3. A language that we can become proficient in during our short time at Lambda School.
+It would take three C++ sprints to get to the same level of proficiency that we get to in a single C sprint.

 C has a number of additional benefits.

 * It's low-level.
 Being this close to  the metal helps demystify the computer, especially given the context you'll get in computer architecture.
 Demystifying the computer is one of the primary goals of the CS program.